The Ultimate Spain Bucket List (50 Top Experiences)

 37. Soak up the sun in Costa del Sol

-If you’re a sun seeker, you must add Costa del Sol to your Spain bucket list.
+If you’re a sun seeker, add Costa del Sol to your Spain bucket list.

 Costa del Sol, translated as Coast of the Sun, is the area that comprises all the coastal towns alongside Malaga.
 Although it’s a popular summer destination, you can enjoy the sun almost year-round as it’s said that it’s sunny for approximately 320 days.

-In the summer months, you’ll enjoy its buzzing and lively atmosphere at the beach and restaurants, whereas the winter offers a different experience that is perfect for sightseeing and going on hikes.
+In the summer months, you’ll enjoy the buzzing and lively atmosphere at the beach and restaurants, whereas the winter offers a different experience that is perfect for sightseeing and hiking.

 Some coastal towns you need to check out are Benalmadena, Fuengirola and Marbella.